child eating taffy

 staff making maple candy

-There’ll be no texting around ye old hearth as park staff in period costumes make taffy on wood-burning stoves while explaining the joys and hardships of living off the land.
-No heat, no hydro, no running water here, just good old-fashioned hard work and fun.
+Join us around ye old hearth as park staff in period costumes make taffy on wood-burning stoves while explaining the joys and hardships of living off the land.

 Kids play games and sing songs in the family activity centre, or jump around on hay bales and visit the farm animals.